Haoming02/All-in-One-Stable-Diffusion-Guide/Tips/README.md

 When the style name is ticked in the dropdown, the style is applied to the generation automatically; you can also click the `📋` button to load the prompts to the UI.

 > [!TIP]
 > Styles are saved in the `styles.csv` file in the installation folder.
-You can share this file, or add curated styles found online.
+You can share this file, or manually edit it to add curated styles found online.

 ### Brackets
-- Surround a prompt in `( )` / `[ ]` to increase / decrease the weight of the prompt respectively
+- Surround a prompt in `( )` / `[ ]` to increase / decrease the weight of the prompt
-- You can stack multiple brackets to influence the weight more
+- You can stack multiple brackets to influence the weights more
   - Brackets stack multiplicatively
 - Alternatively, You can also specify the weight by `(tag:ratio)`
 - <ins><b>Example</b></ins>